Environment Variables

 Your source code can read these values to change behavior during the Build Step or during Function execution.

-Changes to Environment Variables are not applied to previous deployments, they only apply to new deployments.
+Any change you make to environment variables are not applied to previous deployments, they only apply to new deployments.

 - Node.js